alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/tutorials/hello-world/visual-studio/hello-world-visual-studio.md

 > The application created in this tutorial can be compiled and run without any modifications on all the supported platforms: Windows, macOS, Linux.

 ---
-*Congratulations, you have successfully completed the Quick Start tutorial using Microsoft Visual Studio.*
+*Congratulations, you have successfully completed the "Hello, World" tutorial using Microsoft Visual Studio.*

-*For a similar tutorial, but using command line tools and Visual Studio Code, see [Quick Start with Command Line and Visual Studio Code](../command-line/quick-start-command-line.md).*
+*For a similar tutorial, but using command line tools and Visual Studio Code, see ["Hello, World" with Command Line and Visual Studio Code](../command-line/hello-world-command-line.md).*